Taiwan's TSMC to build Arizona chip plant as U.S.-China tech rivalry escalates

 A U.S. Commerce Department official said TSMC's decision to locate the plant in the United States generated "goodwill" at the department, the drafter of a law that would if implemented, severely restrict TSMC chip sales to Huawei.
 Credit Suisse analysts said proposed restrictions could threaten TSMC's 14% of sales from Huawei, escalate U.S.-China tensions and delay the rollout of the next-generation 5G mobile network.

-Shares of TSMC, the world's most valuable semiconductor company with a market capitalization of $255 billion, exceeding Intel Corp's, rose more than 1.5% on Friday morning, outperforming a 0.8% gain in the main Taiwan stock market.
 "While it is hard to be certain, we believe that TSMC announcing a U.S. Fab could remove the threat of further Huawei restrictions in the very near-term at least," JP Morgan analysts said in a note.
+Shares of TSMC, the world's most valuable semiconductor company with a market capitalization of about $255 billion, exceeding Intel Corp's, closed up 1.7% on Friday, outperforming a 0.3% gain in the main Taiwan stock market.

 ADVANCED CHIPS The plant, the biggest foreign investment by TSMC, will produce the most sophisticated 5-nanometer chips, which can be used in high-end defense and communications devices.